nswarm/protox/builtin/flatbuffers/README.md

 # Flatbuffers Generator
 This generator creates [flatbuffers](https://google.github.io/flatbuffers/) IDL files.
-For the most part it will "just work" (excluding the [Missing Features](#missing-features)), but if you want to fine-tune your output to be more idiomatic, or use features in flatbuffers that don't exist in proto, the following options may help.
+For the most part it will "just work" (excluding the [Missing Features](#missing-features)), but if you want to fine-tune your output to be more idiomatic, or use features in flatbuffers that don't exist in proto, the following overlays may help.

 See [Writing a (Flatbuffers) Schema](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html) for more information.